 Imagine they want a Coco guitar, which costs $34.95, but they only earn $5 per week in allowance.
 They can choose to spend their money as they receive it on candy or various other things.
 Or they can watch as it physically builds up to $5 at a time until they are able to afford that guitar in week 7.
 Granted, they don’t need the guitar.
 However, it’s a great lesson in delaying short-term gratification by saving for something important.
 And, it’s a success factor in raising the entrepreneurs of tomorrow.

 Financial Freedom and the Lemonade Stand

 Once your child understands the basics, it’s time to put what they have learned into action.
 And it involves a lot of lemons.
-The time honored tradition of a lemonade stand ignores some basic aspects of a business; like rent, or cost of goods.
-However it does teach important skills like commitment, teamwork, adaptability, and critical thinking.
+The time-honored tradition of a lemonade stand ignores some basic aspects of a business; like rent or the cost of goods.
+However, it does teach important skills like commitment, teamwork, adaptability, and critical thinking.

 If your children aren’t profiting at one corner, they will learn to move to another corner.
 Perhaps they might pivot to offer instead organic locally sourced lemonade.
 By discovering the best corner for business or a preference for local lemons, your child is already well on their way to becoming an entrepreneur.

 Learning the fundamentals of finance is important throughout childhood.
 By the time these kid-preneurs become adults, they will be better prepared to maneuver through the twists and turns of entrepreneurship.
 The principles of finance are vital in life.
 With critical thinking skills and financial stability learned early on, your child will be better equipped for success in any business they pursue when they grow up.